marlinarnz/quetzal_germany/README.md

 ### First model run

-This repository (together with static input data) contains road and public transport (incl. air) networks, aggregated networks, and estimation results for the choice model.
-Thus, you can simply execute all `prep3X` notebooks to generate the level-of-service (LoS)-shortest-paths-stack and then run the model notebooks in order of classic transport modelling (generation, distribution, mode choice, assignment).
-You can adjust network-related assumptions in the `prep30` notebooks, if you want to simulate an alternative transport system.
+This repository (together with static input data) contains road and public transport (incl. air) networks, aggregated networks, and estimation results for the mode choice model.
+Thus, you can simply execute all `prep3X` notebooks from the `00_launcher` notebook in order to generate the level-of-service (LoS)-shortest-paths-stack and then run the classic transport modelling steps (generation, distribution, mode choice, assignment).
+You can adjust all assumptions in the `parameters.xls` file, if you want to simulate an alternative transport system.

 Detailed descriptions what the notebooks do are to be found as comments.
 Your StepModel object (always abbreviated with `sm`) is where the magic happens.
 It saves all tables as attributes (pandas `DataFrame`s) and provides all transport modelling specific functions from the quetzal library.
 Quetzal provides wrapper function for classic steps in aggregated transport modelling (trip generation, assignment, etc.), which execute a set of more specific functions.
-Due to a higher degree of customisation, this model mostly uses quetzal's specific functions in many places.
+Due to a higher degree of customisation, this model uses quetzal's specific functions in many places.

 If you don't have access to travel demand data (see below), you can only run `prepX` notebooks and `model_logit` - mode choice.